kitemcp/public-mcp-servers/README.md

 console.log(result);
 ```

-## Structure
+## How to Add a New Server

+This repository follows a GitOps workflow for adding and deploying new MCP servers:

+**Structure**

 - `apps/` - Contains YAML specifications for applications to be deployed
 - `apps-rendered/` - Contains the rendered deployment artifacts generated from specifications
 - `Makefile` - Contains commands for building and deploying applications

-## How to Add a New Server

-This repository follows a GitOps workflow for adding and deploying new MCP servers:

 1. **Create a Server Specification**:
    - Add a new YAML file in the `apps/` directory with your server configuration